 Getting ready for a bone scan

-Also mention if you have any drug allergies or other medical conditions.
-Women should tell their doctors if they are breastfeeding or if there is any chance they are pregnant.
+Also, mention if you have any drug allergies or other medical conditions.
+Women should tell their health care team if they are breastfeeding or may be pregnant.

-Additionally, check with your insurance provider in advance.
-Find out how much of the cost of the test will be covered and how much you will need to pay.
+You should also check with your insurance provider before your scan.
+Find out how much of the test’s cost will be covered and how much you will need to pay.

 Once you arrive for your scan, you will be asked to sign a consent form.
-The form states that you understand the benefits and risks of the bone scan and agree to have the test.
-Talk with your doctor about any concerns you have about the bone scan.
+It states that you understand the risks of the bone scan and agree to have the test.
+Talk with your health care team about any concerns you have about the test.

-Before the test, you will remove jewelry and any other metal objects.
+Before the test, you will remove any metal objects, such as jewelry.
 You may also need to change into a hospital gown.

 First, a tracer will be injected into your body through a vein in your arm.
 The injection may sting a little bit.
 But you will not feel the tracer move through your body.
 It takes 1 to 4 hours for your bones to absorb the tracer.

 While you wait, you will drink several glasses of water.
 By urinating frequently, you will remove radioactive material that has not collected in your bones.
-During this time, the amount of radioactivity in your body is not dangerous to others.
+The amount of radioactivity in your body is safe for others to be nearby.
 It is less than the amount from a normal x-ray.

 Next, you will lie on your back on an exam table.
-The technologist will position a large scanning camera above your body.
+The technologist will place a large scanning camera above your body.
 You will need to remain still to prevent blurry pictures.

 During the scan, the camera will move slowly around your body.
 It takes pictures of the tracer in your bones.
-The technologist may ask you to change positions during the scan to get pictures from different angles.
+The technologist may ask you to change positions during the scan.
+This helps to get pictures from different angles.

 A whole-body scan takes about 1 hour to complete.
-Although the scan is not painful, you may find lying still uncomfortable.
+The scan is not painful.
+But you may find lying still uncomfortable.

 After your bone scan, you may return to your usual activities.
 This includes driving.

 You should not feel any side effects from the tracer or the test itself.
-However, your doctor may ask you to drink lots of water for the next 24 to 48 hours.
+But your doctor may ask you to drink lots of water for the next 1 to 2 days.
 This flushes out any tracer that may be left in your body.
 Typically, all of the radioactive material is gone after 2 days.

-If you notice pain, redness, or swelling around the injection site on your arm, call your doctor immediately.
+Call your health care team right away if you have pain, redness, or swelling around the injection site on your arm.